zk-passport/openpassport/app/android/android-passport-reader/README.md

 Sample project to read Passports using MRZ or manual entry.
 Currently I am using ML KIT for the OCR.

-I don't read the the whole MRZ as ML KIT for now it's unable to read it (it's struggling with "<<<"), but I use it to read the second line and after that use a regular expression to match the rigth format.
+I don't read the the whole MRZ as ML KIT for now it's unable to read it (it's struggling with "<<<"), but I use it to read the second line and after that use a regular expression to match the right format.

 You can use the example images stored under `examples` to test the application or download any sample passport document from https://www.consilium.europa.eu/prado/EN/prado-start-page.html

 ![alt text](https://github.com/jllarraz/AndroidPassportReader/blob/master/examples/passport_ireland.jpg)

-This project is based in the information and tutorials found in
+This project is based on the information and tutorials found in

 - https://developer.android.com/reference/android/hardware/camera2/package-summary
 - https://github.com/tananaev/passport-reader/blob/master/app/build.gradle